 Only a person who has a responsibility to provide appropriate care for a child can fail to provide that care, therefore neglect is predominantly a parental issue.
 However, other individuals who have been charged with the care of a child, such as foster carers, teachers or child care providers can also be responsible for neglect.

-Neglect is the most common form of abuse and neglect dealt with by statutory authorities in Australia (AIHW, 2010; NSW Department of Community Services, 2005; Wood, 2008).
-However, research that focuses on the characteristics of adults who neglect children is limited.
-Prevalence studies rarely assess neglect.
-Child protection data indicates that biological parents are held responsible for the majority of neglect cases (AIHW, 2010; Sedlak et al., 2010).
+Neglect was the most commonly reported form of maltreatment in children in New South Wales, Queensland, South Australia, and the Northern Territory (AIHW, 2014).
+Research that focuses on the characteristics of adults who neglect children is limited.
+Prevalence studies rarely assess neglect (Scott, Higgins, & Franklin, 2012).
+Child protection data indicate that biological parents are held responsible for the majority of neglect cases (AIHW, 2014; Sedlak et al., 2010).

 Evidence also suggests that mothers are more likely than fathers to be held responsible for child neglect.
 In a large representative study that examined the characteristics of perpetrators in substantiated cases of child abuse and neglect in the United States, neglect was the main type of abuse in 66% of cases involving a female caregiver, compared to 36% of cases involving a male caregiver (US DHHS, 2005).
 This finding is consistent with the fact that mothers tend to be the primary caregiver and are usually held accountable for ensuring the safety of children even in two-parent families.
 In light of societal views on gender roles, it has been argued that this may constitute unreasonable “mother blaming” (Allan, 2004; Jackson & Mannix, 2004).